Listening to People

-If you have a complaint regarding a recent experience of using Trust services, we can receive and register your concern in a number of ways best suited to you.
+If you have a complaint regarding a recent experience of the Welsh Ambulance Service, we can receive and register your concern in a number of ways best suited to you.

 Email the team: amb_WASTListeningtopeople@wales.nhs.uk